DarthNater13/BluefruitBS/README.md

 - Neopixel LEDs display a visual representation of the RSSI, indicating the proximity of the connected Bluetooth device.
 - Pressing both buttons on the Bluefruit simultaneously stops the scan and turns off the Neopixel LEDs.
 Pressing them again stops the program.
 If you do not press the buttons a second time, it will find the next nearest device.
 ---

-This README provides an overview of the Bluefruit BS project, its hardware/software requirements, and instructions for setup and usage.
-Customize and enhance the program as needed for specific applications.